Artificial intelligence program presented on television monitors and as video projection.

 To fix this, we built this intuitive website, which sits somewhere between a wiki and a curated magazine-like website, where content about Media Art and its siblings can be referenced and showcased.

-Arts & Médias is meant as a hub for content and resources about contemporary art with a bias towards media art and installation art.
+Arts & Médias is a reference for critical content and resources about (New) Media Art.

-The name is a play on Arts et Métiers, which is an engineering school in Paris, but which also means "arts and crafts".
+The name is a play on Arts et Métiers, which is an engineering school in Paris (FR), but which also means "arts and crafts".

-We wish to offer a portal where one can find artists, projects, galleries, etc. We subscribe to the original idea of the web, where websites serve as libraries with hyper-references to all sorts of content.
+We wish to offer a portal where one can find artworks and projects, artists, galleries, texts, and so many different types of content relative to the subject.
+We subscribe to the original idea of the web, where websites serve as libraries with hyper-references which links all sorts of content pieces to each other.

 We hope this website can be something between curated content and a wiki.
 We wish to be different things to different people, while serving all with fascinating content.